 Music has been an important part of Cariboo Adventist Academy from the beginning.
 In 1972, the grade 3 choir went to the Kiwanis festival, receiving high marks and winning 2nd place.
 In 1975, the young grade 3-5 students were involved in a choir known as the “Royalaires,” travelling around to nearby churches, hospitals, and nursing homes, bringing cheer to everyone they sang for.

 A band program was added soon after.
 Both the band and choir went on frequent trips, including an annual long tour to many diverse places in British Columbia and Alberta.
 Not only did they travel, but they played at a high level as well, with both the band and choir winning first place in several Cariboo Music and Arts festivals throughout the 1980s.
-CAA students are frequent participants in local music festivals, and at music festivals across British Columbia and Alberta.
+The CAA Band and Choir still travel and perform across British Columbia and Alberta today.

 Service has also been an important part of Cariboo’s history.
 In the 1960s, Cariboo students produced radio programs that were broadcast across the Cariboo.
 In 1978, CAA students went on their first mission trip, to Belize, where they helped build a service building at a church school in Corozal, Belize.
 Students would go on several mission trips to Mexico in the 1990s, where they helped build an orphanage.